eclipse-archived/codewind-docs/CONTRIBUTING.md

 ## Contributing
 Thank you for your interest in contributing to Codewind.

-#### Before you contribute
-- Contributions must follow the Eclipse organization specifications.
-Refer to the [Git commit instructions](https://www.eclipse.org/projects/handbook/#resources-commit).
+We welcome your additions to this project.

 #### Adding contributions
 - See the [Codewind GitHub Workflows](https://wiki.eclipse.org/Codewind_GitHub_Workflows) wiki.

-## Raising an issue

 #### Before you raise an issue
-- Search the [list of issues](https://github.com/eclipse/codewind-eclipse/issues) to see if your issue has already been raised.
+- Search the [list of issues](https://github.com/eclipse/codewind/issues) to see if your issue has already been raised.
-- See the [Codewind documentation](https://www.eclipse.org/codewind/docindex.html) to see if existing documentation includes the issue.
+- See the [Codewind documentation](https://www.eclipse.org/codewind/docindex.html) to see if existing documentation addresses your question or concern.

 #### Creating a new issue
 If you do not see your issue, please [select the issue type in the Codewind repository to open a new issue](https://github.com/eclipse/codewind/issues/new/choose).